Digital independence list

 By design, these entities must prioritize shareholder profits over the well-being of people.
 The world’s top psychologists, analysts, and data scientists work to collect as much personal data as possible to keep us as engaged, dependent, and profitable as possible.

-As a side effect, their algorithms, which we cannot understand, are making us lonelier, more depressed, more dependent, and more divided than ever.
+As a side effect, their private algorithms are making us lonelier, more depressed, more dependent, and more divided than ever.

 With access to the full source code, users can ensure they are not being tracked or manipulated.